 “The map is not the territory.” - Alfred Korzybski

-Mapping our lives by taking the familiar and making it strange helps us perceive the world and ourselves differently, creating space for new questions, unexpected conversations, and community.
+Mapping our lives by taking the familiar and making it strange helps us see the world—and ourselves—differently, creating space for new questions, unexpected conversations, and community.
+There is beauty in being seen: in making art together that reveals and celebrates the contours of each of our unique territories, so we can notice what emerges as we feel our way toward a shared aliveness.

 xo,